-Priority Criterion -

-Green where action plans for features are in place, with milestones and agreed with SNH; Green where feature(s) are URDTM based on DMP; Green if features are URDTM due to agreement with SNH post-DMP/2016 assessment and milestones are being met; Criteria based on development of deer actions, but developed with the context of wider impacts in mind i.e. density targets developed with consideration of other herbivores using that ground and the implications on this on sustainable deer densities.

-Actions clearly articulated in DMP/Action Plan/Meeting Minutes with associated timescales for delivery This Criterion scored AMBER at the SNH 2019 Assessment.
-Refer to the "Report on Criteria scored amber at the 2019 SNH Assessment" for more detail.

-DMG Eastern Working Group: -

-With a decades-long history of delivering landscapescale habitat and environmental benefits by way of domestic livestock reductions, livestock and deer exclosures, woodland planting, &etc. within our area, further woodland protection, creation and regeneration projects are underway and progressing to secure yet more areas on designated features.
+and agreed with SNH; Green where feature(s) are URDTM based on DMP; Green if features are URDTM due to agreement with SNH post-DMP/2016 assessment and milestones are being met; Criteria based on development of deer actions, but developed with the context of With a decades-long history of delivering landscape-scale habitat and environmental benefits by way of domestic livestock reductions, livestock and deer exclosures, woodland planting, &etc. within our area, further woodland protection, creation and regeneration projects are underway and progressing to secure yet more areas on designated features.
 These continue with the use of rotational fencing to provide a mosaic of landscape management, as opposed to a mono-culture.
+With the Scottish Forestry approval and support in 2021 Conaglen, in continuation of their programme of Designated Sites improvements, are currently developed for Conaglen Estate.
+This is a 10-year plan that details proposed operations from 2025 until 2034 and includes a further 10 years in outline for felling and restocking.
+Any factors that influence management decisions need to be taken into account."
+Responses please by the 14 th of June 2024.
+FLS advised of two new woodland enclosures at Callop being created during 2023.
+The larger block is inside the designated Ardgour Pinewoods SSSI area and the new fence will close a clear-felled previously commercial area.
+Initially, they hope to get good are URDTM based on DMP; Green if features are URDTM due to agreement with SNH post-DMP/2016 assessment and milestones are being met; Criteria based on development of deer actions, but developed domestic livestock reductions, livestock and deer exclosures, woodland planting, &etc. within our area, further woodland protection, creation and regeneration projects are underway and progressing to secure yet more areas on designated features.
+These continue with the use of rotational fencing to provide a mosaic of landscape management, as opposed to a mono-culture.
 With the Scottish Forestry approval and support in 2021 Conaglen, in continuation of their programme of Designated Sites improvements, are currently progressing with enclosures, planting and regenerating significant areas under their agreed 25-year LTP.
 A summary is shown below.
-2

-DMG Western Working Group: -

-In 2023 FLS advised of two new woodland enclosures at Callop being created.
+DMG Western Working Group: - In 2023 FLS advised of two new woodland enclosures at Callop being created.
 The larger block is inside the designated Ardgour Pinewoods SSSI area and the new fence will close a clear-felled previously commercial area.
 Initially, they hope to get good natural native tree regen away in both but will review after a couple of years and consider some possible enrichment planting of native species if required.

-areas in accordance with their agreed 25-year LTP.
-A brief summary is shown below.
-2

-Conaglen Estate is currently consulting on "A Long-Term Forest Plan Renewal is currently being developed for Conaglen Estate.
-This is a 10-year plan that details proposed operations from 2025 until 2034 and includes a further 10 years in outline for felling and restocking.
+See Sections 9 and 10 of the DMP Background Information document for further details on these sites.
+This Criterion scored AMBER at the SNH 2019 Assessment.
+Refer to the "Report on Criteria scored amber at the 2019 SNH Assessment" for more detail. until 2034 and includes a further 10 years in outline for felling and restocking.
 Any factors that influence management decisions need to be taken into account."
-Responses please by the 14th of June 2024.
+Responses please by the 14 th of June 2024.
 FLS advised of two new woodland enclosures at Callop being created during 2023.
-The larger block is inside the designated Ardgour Pinewoods SSSI area and the new fence will close a clear-felled previously commercial area.
-Initially, they hope to get good natural native tree regen away in both but will review after a couple of years and consider some possible enrichment planting of native species if required.

-In the WWG area: -
+The larger block is inside the designated Ardgour Pinewoods SSSI area and the new fence will close a clear-felled previously Chair, Vice Chair, Secretary.
+In the EWG area: - progressing with enclosures, planting and

-The draft Drimnatorran Forest and Glenhurich Land Management Plans (LMPs), which contain details of their designated sites and the condition therein along with plans for features, are with Scottish Forestry awaiting approval.
-FLS are uncertain of the timescales for approval.
-However, both LMPs are located on the LMP consultation page on the FLS website within the West section: Land management plan consultations - Forestry and Land Scotland.
-Once approved, the LMPs will sit in the Active LMP page on the FLS website.

-2.3 Monitor progress and review actions to manage herbivore impacts affecting favourable condition.